ChloeL-E/msp2/README.md

 - For information on how to link a add an event listener to a button and linking functions[Coding with Russ](https://www.youtube.com/watch?v=JsErMawwdOw) and [Marsha Badley](https://www.youtube.com/watch?v=BvnPi-7grhk)

-- [w3schools](https://www.w3schools.com/) for education and support throughout, in particular, for information regarding accessibility and audio labelling.
+- [w3schools](https://www.w3schools.com/) for education and support throughout, in particular, for information regarding accessibility and audio labelling and when adding code for the home page form.

 - [Online Converter](https://www.onlineconverter.com/compress-mp3) used to reduce audio file size.

 - [CodeInstitute] For their content and guidance through the whole process.

+- [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) and [Cybrosys](https://www.cybrosys.com/blog/an-overview-session-storage-in-javascript#:~:text=To%20retrieve%20data%20from%20session,associated%20with%20the%20given%20key.) gave useful information when deciding upon how to store the username data from the form input on the home age.

+- [Stack Overflow](https://stackoverflow.com/questions/12831634/take-value-from-on-input-to-an-input-on-the-next-page?rq=4) was used for support when fixing a bug related to retrieving username data from sessionStorage.

 - The Hammer cursor styling and functionality was adapted from [SheCodes](https://www.shecodes.io/athena/11459-how-to-make-a-div-clickable-in-javascript#:~:text=Then%2C%20the%20addEventListener()%20method,clicked%20based%20on%20your%20requirements.), [AngleBrace](https://www.youtube.com/watch?v=b20YueeXwZg), and and article by Franklin Okolie on [FreeCodeCamp](https://www.freecodecamp.org/news/how-to-make-a-custom-mouse-cursor-with-css-and-javascript/#:~:text=Now%20how%20do%20I%20use,URL%20using%20the%20url%20value.&text=From%20the%20code%20snippet%20above,no%20matter%20where%20it%20moves.)